alexyingchen/accessguide/content/programmers.md

 ## Presentation

 ### P19.
 Use text instead of images of text
 > Where was the title?
-Oh, it's this image with no alt text, awesome.
+Oh, it's actually an image, that's annoying.

 Convey information through text instead of images of text, except for when the user can visually customize the image or when a particular presentation is essential, like a logotype.